-If a player whose name was given to the referee prior to the match is not able to enter or re-enter the field in time for play to begin, due to late arrival or unreadiness of equipment or uniform, the player may subsequently enter the field.
+If a player whose name was given to the referee prior to the match is not able to enter the field in time for play to begin, due to late arrival or unreadiness of equipment or uniform, the player may subsequently enter the field.
 Before doing so, the player's equipment must be checked by the referee.
 The referee may delegate this responsibility to the fourth official (if one has not been appointed, the assistant referees may be designated).
 If the inspection is performed by the referee, it can only occur at a stoppage of play and the player may enter the field at any point along the boundary lines.
-If the responsibility has been delegated, the player can enter the field during play after being checked by the designated official.
-In either case, the referee must beckon the player to enter the field.
+If the responsibility has been delegated, the player can enter the field either during a stoppage (at any point along the boundary lines) or during play (at any point along the touch line) after being checked by the designated official.
+In either case, the referee must beckon the player to enter the field (this responsibility cannot be delegated).

-3.3 MORE THAN THE ALLOWED NUMBER OF PLAYERS
+3.3 THE ALLOWED NUMBER OF PLAYERS

 Many rules of competition specify the maximum number of players a team is allowed to have on the field at any given time.
 The Laws of the Game set this number at eleven for most matches, but a smaller number may be set by the competition authority for younger players.
-However, at any given time, the actual number of players allowed on the field may be smaller than the maximum if one or more players has been sent off for misconduct, has requested and received permission from the referee to be temporarily off the field (e. g., to have an injury tended to), or has been ordered from the field to repair equipment or to correct a problem with bleeding or blood on the uniform.
+However, at any given time, the actual number of players allowed on the field may be smaller than the maximum if one or more players have been sent off for misconduct, has requested and received permission from the referee to be temporarily off the field (e. g., to have an injury tended to), or has been ordered from the field to repair equipment or to correct a problem with bleeding or blood on the uniform.
 Except for players sent off (with the result that their team is required to play with a lower maximum number), all other players temporarily off the field with the referee's permission or by the referee's order may return to the field only with the express permission of the referee.